tylxr59/tthelper/README.md

 # tthelper
-Bootstrap'd ticket helper for people in tech support
+Bootstrap'd trouble ticket helper for people in tech support